cproctor/hackGMS/README.md

 ---------------------------

 You can always run the site from your own computer.
 For details, see running_the_server.md in the backend folder.
-The hackGMS live website lives here: http://http://104.131.148.123/ However, it doesn't automatically update (yet).
-If you want your changes to show up on the live website, ask Chris to stop the server, pull the latest changes, and restart the server.
+The hackGMS live website lives here: http://gms.ninja However, it doesn't automatically update (yet).
+If you want your changes to show up on the live website, ask Chris (or Ada) to stop the server, pull the latest changes, and restart the server.